 (c) expressed on an in-store or other point-of-purchase display,

-(d) made in the course of in-store, door-to-door or telephone selling to a person as ultimate user, or
+(d) made in the course of in-store or door-to-door selling to a person as ultimate user, or by communicating orally by any means of telecommunication to a person as ultimate user, or

 (e) contained in or on anything that is sold, sent, delivered, transmitted or made available in any other manner to a member of the public,